urlaubsverwaltung/urlaubsverwaltung/.github/ISSUE_TEMPLATE.md

 Please take the time to review the following categories as some of them do not apply here.

+Please look for other issues or pull requests which already work on this topic.
+Is somebody already on it?
+Do you need to synchronize?

+Have you already checked the [FAQ](https://github.com/synyx/urlaubsverwaltung/wiki)?

 # 🙅 Issue
 - Question
   Feel free to ask us questions and please label them with 'type: question'